 Programmable Charging station

-To make sure that the charging process starts to the best price available, the charging station should be programmable or even connected to the energy prices.
+To make sure that the charging process starts at the best price available, the charging station should be programmable or even connected to the energy prices.
 This way the user can begin the charging process at a certain time (e.g. at 3 am) and especially when the energy prices are the cheapest.

 The link between the charging time and the energy price could be realized if the charging station was connected to the internet.
 An internet connection could also be useful if you want to connect your charging station to an app.
 Making a live check on the charging process possible.